woohyeokjung/wooheok/README.md

 # woohyeok
-Use machine learning for prediction abandoned dogs
+Using machine learning to predict adoption probability of abandoned dogs